Dharma transmission: Criticism from within the Zen tradition

 The institutions of dharma transmission have come under criticism at various times throughout Zen history.
-According to Jørn Borup, Zen masters like Linji and Ikkyū "were said to have refused to receive transmission certificates," rejecting the circus associated with such things.
+For example, Jørn Borup points out that Zen masters like Linji and Ikkyū "were said to have refused to receive transmission certificates," rejecting the circus associated with such things.

 During the Ming dynasty in China, important masters like Hanshan Deqing, Zibo Zhenke, and Yunqi Zhuhong did not belong to any formal lineage.
 According to Jiang Wu, these eminent Ming Chan monks emphasized self-cultivation while criticizing formulaic instructions and nominal recognition.
 Wu writes that at this time "eminent monks, who practiced meditation and asceticism but without proper dharma transmission, were acclaimed as acquiring 'wisdom without teachers' (wushizhi)."
 Hanshan's writings indicate that he seriously questioned the value of dharma transmission, seeing personal enlightenment as what truly mattered in Zen.
 As Wu observes, for Hanshan, "the enlightenment of the mind was more important than the nominal claim of dharma transmission.
 Because true enlightenment experience was valued, a few self-proclaimed Chan masters in the late Ming gained reputations as eminent monks without acquiring dharma transmission."

 The Ming Caodong master Wuyi Yuanlai (1575–1630) believed that by his time all Chan lineages had already been broken.
 However, he felt that if one could realize one's own mind, and if this matched with their original understanding, the former Chan schools could still be considered present.
 On the other hand, he said giving dharma transmission just to keep Chan institutions alive was "adding water to dilute the milk."
 He felt having insight without formal transmission was preferable to having transmission without insight, as the former does no harm to the Dharma, while the latter deceives the Buddha, the world, and oneself.

 The Japanese master of the Tokugawa period Takuan Sōhō believed the Dharma need not depend on an unbroken transmission from master to disciple.
 Like Ikkyū in the Muromachi period, Takuan refused to recognize an heir and chose instead to cut off his line, insisting the Dharma was always available to be discovered within by the right person.
 According to Haskel, Takuan's view was that "Zen mind exists any time a dedicated practitioner experiences realization, with or without a teacher's sanction and support."
 Takuan's refusal to pass on a lineage reflects a rejection of the view that "the torch of Zen" will be extinguished if it is not handed down in a master-disciple transmission.
 For Takuan, the truth of Zen cannot be destroyed since it is always present as the Buddha's original Dharma.
 It is enlightenment itself qua one's own intrinsic being, rather than some unbroken line of teachers and disciples, which is the true transmission that replicates and renews the experience of the Zen patriarchs.
 As such, Takuan stated, "That which is the Dharma cannot be passed on" and "That which can be passed on is not the Dharma."